M1XZG/towerunite-images/README.md

 # Shared Game Images

+## 🖼️ Automated Poster Replacement Script

+This repository includes an automation tool for managing VRChat world poster images:

+- **[replace_posters.py](scripts/replace_posters.py)**: A Python script that automatically replaces poster images for each world with new images from a pool, ensuring no duplicates within a world and avoiding reusing the same image for a poster (when possible).
+	- See the detailed [script documentation](scripts/README.md) for flow, logic, and usage instructions.

 A minimal static site to view and share direct links to images for any online game session.
 Works great for Tower Unite, VRChat, GTA RP servers, D&D maps, clan events, or any place you need a quick image host.
 Deploy to GitHub Pages and render straight from your `media/` folder.